 Tickets: adults £14, children/students £10 (£12 for adults on the 9th)

 A sharply witty romantic comedy – a battle of the sexes.
 As soldiers memories of conflict give way to a life of parties and masked balls, two fall madly, deeply in love, while another two reignite their own altogether more combative courtship.

 Wednesday 12 to Saturday 15 September at 7.45pm

 Tickets: adults £12, children/students £10

-At the summer meeting of the Trealaw and District Operatic Society, next season’s play is to be announced.
+At the summer meeting of the local am dram society, next season’s play is to be announced.
 The society’s business manager, Nick, runs into trouble, having promised a different show and the plum roles to four different people.